The history of vaping

-This invention allowed for further development of open system e-cigarettes, and in turn led to the development of the clearomizer in 2009.
-The clearomizer was very well received as it let vapers to monitor to amount of e-liquid in their device.
-Although originally a disposable component of the overall device, clearomizers were soon re-developed so that could be used more than once.
+This invention allowed for further development of Open System e-cigarettes, and in turn led to the development of the clearomiser in 2009.
+The clearomiser was very well received as it let vapers to monitor to amount of e-liquid in their device.
+Although originally a disposable component of the overall device, clearomisers were soon re-developed so that could be used more than once.

 E-cigarettes were seen by many as a passing trend when they first burst onto the scene, but they continued to grow in popularity and in 2009 blu was founded in Charlotte, North Carolina.

 By 2010 there was an increasing amount of legislation in place affecting where e-cigarettes could be used and sold.
 Some countries such as Australia initially banned e-cigarettes completely and many other countries began introducing laws to protect consumers from ill-made products.
-The FDA also banned the importation of e-cigs in 2009 and blocked several companies from shipping their products to the US; however, the ban was soon repealed.
 By 2015 roughly two-thirds of large countries had introduced some form of legislation relating to e-cigarettes.

 Current and Future State of E-Cigarettes

-The E-cigarette industry continue to grow in popularity, and there are now more than 9 million regular vapers in the US alone.
+E-cigarettes continue to grow in popularity, and by 2014 the number of people who had tried e-cigs in the UK alone had risen from 8.9% to 15.5% and over 10 million vapers in the EU.
 The industry itself is also continuing to grow with some analysts predicting that it will be worth over $50 billion by the year 2025.

 The journey of e-cigarettes is far from over, and it is clear that they have come a long way in just over a decade since they were first developed on a commercial scale.
 Before the turn of the century we could have hardly imagined where e-cigarettes would be now, and this will make it fascinating to see what the latest inventions and innovations are in the years to come.